richelbilderbeek/cer_raket/README.md

  * Weergave van onderzoeksgegevens: excellent would be only displaying info that is relevant in answering the research question
  * Presentatie van conclusies: excellent would be presenting conclusions that are answered by the research question
  * Gebruik literatuur: excellent would be that all literature that is relevant is cited where appropriate
- * Schriftelijke uitdrukkingsvaardigheden: excellent would be (1) text is simple, but not too simple, and (2) a random MSc student is able to explain what is researched
+ * Schriftelijke uitdrukkingsvaardigheden: excellent would be (1) text is simple, but not too simple, and (2) a random BSc student is able to explain what is researched

 #### 3. Presentatie